-The Graduate Student Committee membership consists of eight graduate student members of whom one is the Chair.
+The Graduate Student Committee membership consists of up to twelve student members including a Chair.
 The President-elect appoints all members of the committee, with four members rotating off every year from their two years of service.
-The Chair of the Graduate Student Committee is the Graduate Student Representative, a non-voting (ex-officio) liaison to the NARST Board.
-The committee's voting liaison on the NARST Board is a Board Director appointed by the President-elect to serve as an advisor to the committee.
-The President-elect and Executive Director serve as ex-officio members of the committee.
-The Chair makes a report to NARST at the Annual Membership meeting.
+The Chair of the Graduate Student Committee is the Graduate Student Coordinator, a voting member of the NARST Board.